What is 28°C in Fahrenheit? A thorough look to Celsius and Fahrenheit Conversions

 Q: Is there a way to quickly estimate the conversion without using a calculator?

 A: While the exact formula is necessary for precision, you can use a rough estimation method.
-For a quick approximation, double the Celsius temperature and add 30 to get an approximate Fahrenheit equivalent.
+Now, for a quick approximation, double the Celsius temperature and add 30 to get an approximate Fahrenheit equivalent.
 This method is less accurate but useful for quick estimations.

 Q: What are some common temperature ranges and their equivalents in both Celsius and Fahrenheit?